Dog & Cat Teeth Cleaning in Canton, MI: Healthy Mouths, Happy Pets

 - Excessive drooling

 If it progresses, gum disease can affect your pet's heart, kidneys and liver.
-Please call us at (734) 844-8844 if you notice any of these signs in your pet.

 Dr. Petty and his Arbor Pointe staff are so very compassionate and extremely professional!
 I’ve taken my dogs and cats here for years.
 The clinic is pristinely clean!
 I very much appreciate their excellent communication and total up to date knowledge for the needs of my fur babies!
 Highly recommend!